CiscoSecurity/amp-05-health-checker-windows/README.md

 ### Policy Serial

 This displays the current Policy Serial number in place on the local connector.
 Click the Check Policy Version button to check that against the version available in the cloud.
 If you have the latest version, it will be highlighted Green.
 If your version is not the latest, it will be highlighted Red.
-Also, the latest version available will be displayed on the right.
+Also, the latest version available will be displayed after the check.

 NOTE: Requires Secure Endpoint API Credentials.